meatharvagosavi/MovieWebsite/README.md

 How to Get Started:

-Create an Account: Sign up for a free account to unlock all of MovieMania's features, including personalized recommendations and the watchlist feature.
+Create an Account: Sign up for a free account to unlock all of flakes's features, including personalized recommendations and the watchlist feature.

 Browse and Explore: Dive into our vast movie database and start exploring.
 Use the search functionality to find specific movies or browse by genre, director, actor, and more.